Skin To Skin Newborn Dad

 Q: Is skin to skin contact only for mothers?
 A: No, skin to skin contact is beneficial for both mothers and fathers.
 It helps fathers bond with their newborns, regulate the baby's vital signs, and promote emotional well-being.

 Q: When is the best time for a dad to start skin to skin contact?
 A: Ideally, fathers should start skin to skin contact immediately after birth, if possible.
-However, it's never too late to start.
+Still, it's never too late to start.

 Q: What should a dad wear during skin to skin contact?
 A: The dad should be bare-chested, with no clothing between his skin and the baby's skin.
 A blanket can be used to cover the baby's back for warmth.